Billy Hardy (boxer): British bantamweight title

 He built up a record of thirteen wins and three defeats before fighting for the British bantamweight title against the holder Ray Gilbody.
 The title fight was in February 1987 in St Helens and Hardy took the title when the fight was stopped in the fourth, Gilbody having been down four times.

 In March 1988, he defended his British title against John Hyland in his hometown of Sunderland, knocking the challenger out in the second round.

 In November 1988, he fought the Italian, Vincenzo Belcastro for the European bantamweight title.
 The fight was in Paola, Italy and Hardy lost a narrow points decision after twelve rounds.

 In February 1989, he successfully defended his British title against Ronnie Carroll in Sunderland, winning on points.

 In June 1989, he had a re-match with Belcastro for the European title.
 The fight was in Pavia, Italy, and this time the decision was even closer, being declared as a draw.

 In October 1989, he defended his British title against Brian Holmes, in Sunderland.
 Hardy made short work of the challenger, knocking him out in the first round.

 IBF bantamweight attempts

 Hardy's impressive record at bantamweight had put him in line for a shot at the IBF world bantamweight title, held by the American, Orlando Canizales.
 The challenge was in January 1990 at the Crowtree Leisure Centre, Sunderland, and it went the full twelve rounds with Canizales retaining his title on a split decision.

 In November 1990, Hardy defended his British title for the third time, again against Ronnie Carroll.
 This time the fight was stopped in the eighth with Hardy retaining his title.

-In May 1991, Hardy had a re-match with Orlando Conizares, who so narrowly defeated him the previous year.
-This time the fight was in Canizares’ hometown of Laredo, Texas, and the champion won on a technical knockout in the eighth round.
+In May 1991, Hardy had a re-match with Orlando Canizales, who so narrowly defeated him the previous year.
+This time the fight was in Canizales' hometown of Laredo, Texas, and the champion won on a technical knockout in the eighth round.
 Hardy had also been knocked down in round three.